 Units MU24/C to MU24/O are composed of glacial till down to beach level and stretch south from the pumping station as Killerby Cliffs.
-Apart from MU24/F, MU24/G, MU24/H and MU24/J, they are all classified as Partly Active in 2018, unchanged from 2014.
+Apart from MU24/F, MU24/G, MU24/H, they are all classified as Partly Active in 2020, unchanged from 2014.
 The Partly Active units show active recession of the head scarp and slumping in mid and lower slopes.
 At the cliff toes, there is evidence of instability through slumping and erosion.
+The exception to the Locally and Partly Active classifications is MU24/H which comprises the access route to the beach.
+The slope of this unit is engineered and well vegetated, with no obvious signs of recent activity, and so is classified as Inactive.
+The large bowl to the west of the beach access comprising of MU24/F and MU24G was noted as being well vegetated in 2020 with only some minor erosion of the toe, as such these units are classed as Locally Active.
+To the east of the beach access at MU24/I and MU24/J there is activity throughout the head scarp, and so both units are now classified as Locally Active.
 In the south-central units (MU24/K to MU24/O), the slumped till may be masking bedrock in the lower cliff.
-An exception to the Partly Active classification is MU24/H which comprises the access route to the beach.
-The slope of this unit is engineered and well vegetated, with no obvious signs of recent activity, and so is classified as Inactive.
-The large bowl to the west of the beach access comprising of MU24/F and MU24G was noted as being well vegetated in 2018 with only some minor erosion of the toe, as such these units are classed as Locally Active.
-Additionally, although there is activity throughout much of the head scarp of MU24/J, there is less than in adjacent units, and so it is classified as Locally Active.
+These cliff units show ongoing slumping and erosion and remain classed as Partly Active in 2020.

 Toe of Killerby Cliffs.
-MU24/C Partly Active in September 2018
+MU24/C Partly Active in August 2020

 Till of Killerby Cliffs.
-MU24/D Partly Active in September 2018
+MU24/D Partly Active in August 2020

 Vegetated till slopes of Killerby Cliffs.
-MU24/F and G Locally Active in September 2018
+MU24/F and G Locally Active in August 2020

 Toe of Killerby Cliffs.
-MU24/I Partly Active in September 2018
+MU24/I Partly Active in August 2020.

 Toe of Killerby Cliffs.
-MU24/J Locally Active in September
+MU24/J Partly Active in August 2020

 Till of Killerby Ciffs.
-MU24/M1 (right) and MU24/M2 (left) (both Partly Active in September 2018)
+MU24/M1 (right) and MU24/M2 (left) (both Partly Active in August 2020)

 Units MU24/P to MU25/T are predominantly exposed near-vertical sandstone at the toe of a steep cliff overlain by mudstone with a thin capping of till.
 The sandstone is characterised by local rock falls on to the beach and platform with local small debris cones off the base of the mudstone.
 In 2016 all units MU24/P to MU25/T were downgraded from Partly Active (in 2014) to Locally Active.
-In 2018 the westernmost units (MU24/P and MU24/Q) showed signs of ongoing activity evidenced by several large debris cones.
-Additionally, the eastern headscarp of MU24/T showed further signs of activity and so has regained is Partly Active status.
-The remaining units within this section remain classed as Locally Active, no change from 2016.
+In 2018 MU24/P, MU24/Q and MU24/T showed further signs of activity and so regained their Partly Active status.
+Following the 2020 walkover inspection MU24/R and MU24/S have also regained their Partly Active status, meaning all units return to the same condition rating as 2014.

-Due to the activity within cliff units MU24/L and MU24/M1 and the retreat of the headscarp at the boundary between the two units a historic WW2 pill box is significantly undercut and at risk of collapse, although there appears to be little change in the condition of the structure on from recent years.
-Due the nature of the cliff units the structure poses a significant and potentially imminent risk to beach users.
-Additionally, the structure is easily accessible from the Cleveland Way path atop the cliff units, and has the potential to become a landmark feature.
-During the 2018 inspection a member of the public was seen to be standing on the structure, seemingly unaware to the degree it was undercut.
+Due to the activity within cliff units MU24/L and MU24/M1 and the retreat of the headscarp at the boundary between the two units a historic WW2 pill box is significantly undercut and at imminent risk of collapse.
+In the 2020 walkover inspection it was noted that the undercut concrete base of the structure has collapsed and now rests high on the cliff face and is at risk of sliding onto the beach.
+Due the nature of the cliff units the structure poses a significant imminent risk to beach users.
+Additionally, the structure is easily accessible from the Cleveland Way path atop the cliff units, and has become a landmark feature.
+During the 2020 inspection several individual members of the public were seen standing on the structure, seemingly unaware to the degree it was undercut.
+Due to the high numbers of tourists anticipated to visit British beaches and coastal paths during the summer of 2020 the condition of the pill box presents an immediate concern.